Travelling can be expensive.

 No pain, no gain, No risk, no fun.

-Unfortunately, wild camping is widely illegal in europe (except for certain countries) There’s too much civilisation around to be able to feel you’re in the desert.
-Yet you will still find hoards of vans and whats getting more – huge luxury camper mobiles lined up on the coast.
-Its idyllic.
-And we sometimes line up to next to them too.
-But you will have to be prepared to be shood away from the local police / ranger / farmer, or in worse cases collect a big-ticket for breaking the law.
+Unfortunately, wild camping is widely illegal in Europe (except for certain countries) There’s too much civilization around to be able to feel you’re in the desert.
+Yet you will still find hoards of vans and what’s getting more – huge luxury camper mobiles lined up on the coast.
+Be prepared to be shooed away from the local police/ranger / farmer, or in worse cases collect tickets for breaking the law.

-On the other hand, a bivouac is usually acceptable for the night and if you stay on low profile (no tents, no tables and chairs, no big van groups, pack up any signs of camping and disappear early, etc) chances are, you won’t be noticed.
+On the other hand, a bivouac is “acceptable” for a night, it’s mindful to stay on low profile (no tents, no tables and chairs, no big van groups, pack up any signs of camping and disappear early, etc) Chances are, you won’t be noticed.